rackerlabs/technical-blog/_posts/2019-11-20-relinking-oracle-v18c-grid-infrastructure-for-a-cluster-and-database-binaries.md

     - Oracle
     - database
 metaTitle: "Relinking Oracle v18c grid infrastructure for cluster and database binaries"
-metaDescription: "This blog provides insight on what relinking is, why it is required, and how you relink Oracle object files."
+metaDescription: "This blog provides insight about what relinking is, why it is required, and how you relink Oracle object files."
 ogTitle: "Relinking Oracle v18c grid infrastructure for cluster and database binaries"
-ogDescription: "This blog provides insight on what relinking is, why it is required, and how you relink Oracle object files."
+ogDescription: "This blog provides insight about what relinking is, why it is required, and how you relink Oracle object files."
 ---

-This blog provides insight on what relinking is, why it is required, and how you relink Oracle&reg; object files.
+This blog provides insight about what relinking is, why it is required, and how you relink Oracle&reg; object files.

 <!-- more -->

 ### Introduction

-You need the  predefined functions for any language, which are defined inside the library files for that language, are required to compile the code to create a binary format file (object file).
-The object files are then linked together with OS libraries to create a single executable file.
-To link the files, the process needs to find all the function definitions before it can generate an executable from the components.
+For any language, you need the predefined functions, which are defined inside the library files for that language and are required to compile the code to create a binary format file (object file).
+The object files are then linked together with operating system (OS) libraries to create a single executable file.
+For linking the files, the process needs to find all the function definitions before it can generate an executable from the components.

 ### What does it mean to relink Oracle Home binaries?

 Oracle software is shipped in the form of object and archive files and then grouped in a compressed Java&reg; Archive (jar) format.
-The object files are then relinked at the operating system (OS)level during installation to create usable executables.
+The object files are then relinked at the operating system (OS) level during installation to create usable executables.
 This relinking guarantees reliable integration with the functions provided by the OS system libraries.
 During relinking, the current executables are renamed and saved, while the new executables are generated.
-After the new executables are in place and you verify that the new executables work, you can delete the old executables in the directory ORACLE_HOME/bin.
+After the new executables are in place and you verify that the new executables work, you can delete the old executables in the directory **ORACLE_HOME/bin**.
 Each old executable has an 'O' appended to its file name.
 For example, **exp.exe** is renamed to **expO.exe**.